 Riverside Station is 1-1/2 hours from Hartford, 2 hours from Brattleboro and 2-1/2 hours from Albany.

-And with parking spaces for 925 vehicles, you shouldn't ever have to worry that the parking lot at Riverside T...
-Station will be full when you arrive.
+And with parking spaces for 731 vehicles, you shouldn't ever have to worry that the parking lot at Riverside T Station will be full when you arrive.

-Where Exactly is Riverside Station?
+Where Exactly Is Riverside Station?

 Popular stops along the Green Line include Fenway Park, the Prudential Center, the Museum of Fine Arts, the Hynes Convention Center, Copley Square, North Station, the TD Garden, the Museum of Science, Boston College, Northeastern University and Boston University.
-The Green Line also connects with the Red, Orange and Blue Lines.Continue to 4 of 5 below.
+The Green Line also connects with the Red, Orange and Blue Lines.

 How to Take the T

 Once you've safely parked and locked your car at Riverside T station, proceed to the automated fare vending machines located near the train track to purchase your CharlieTicket.
 These machines accept debit or credit cards, cash, and coins.
-This illustrated guide will walk you through how to operate the machine.

 Alternatively, you can use the MBTA's free mTicket app to purchase your train fare anywhere, anytime, on your mobile device.